pivotal/docs-tap/scst-scan/samples/public-image-compliance.md

 ### <a id="modify-scanpolicy"></a> Modify the ScanPolicy

-To modify the Scan Policy you can refer to [Step 5: Sample Public Source Code Scan with Compliance Check](public-source-compliance.md#modify-scan-policy).
+To modify the Scan Policy, see [Step 5: Sample Public Source Code Scan with Compliance Check](public-source-compliance.md#modify-scan-policy).

 ### <a id="clean-up"></a> Clean up